BenDuval/SeniorProject/README.md

 There is no need to rename any files — simply run the correct script on each respective device.

-Then run the script like this:
+Then run the script for node1 like this:

 ```bash
 python3 node1.py